SVI-Capstone/svi_capstone/README.md

 **2. Is there a correlation between raw_svi and number of cases per 100k?**
 - Based on a Pearson R correlation test we are 99% confident that there is a correlation between raw_svi and number of cases per 100k.
 This correlation does not suggest causation, yet discribes that a linear relationshp that exissts between the two features.
 This relationship is characterized by a correlation coefficent of 0.55.

-**3. Are the individual components of SVI better at predicting COVID cases then the aggregate score?**
-- No, the CDC range and the raw SVI are within 2 points of each other.
-The non-summary flags are 3 points worse than raw svi.
-The all features does well, but tends to overfit.
-The top 4 does well without overfitting

-**4. 6.
-Is SVI a uesfull feature for predicting number of cases per 100k?**
+**3. Is SVI a uesfull feature for predicting number of cases per 100k?**
 - Yes, using LassoLars regression modeling and SVI as a feature the model able to predict number of caseses per 100k 25% better then baseline.
-In this case that means that it was able to imporve the cities ability to allocate funds/infastruture support during recovery with more granularity (popuation of tract/zip  X 0.25 ).
+In this case that means that it was able to imporve the cities ability to allocate funds/infastruture support during recovery with more granularity.

+**4. Are the individual components of SVI better at predicting COVID cases then the aggregate score?**
+- LassoLars idetinfied rank SVI as the most significant feature in predicting COVID cases.
+However, 4 individual flags (community features were ranked

 ## How to Reproduce
 ### Steps